gabriellavrg/notebooks/README.md

-# notebooks
+# Notebooks
-Data Science Notebooks - Exercises
+All these notebooks are exercises part of the IBM Data Science Course (Coursera).